cypher-space/Btcart-Fixed-Alby/README.md

 # ⚡ BTCart Fixed Alby

-This Widget Accepts only alby payments and broadcasts the payment true trigger to enable content to become visible.
+This Widget Accepts only alby payments and broadcasts the payment true (wizardkey) trigger to enable content to become visible.

 ## Configuration options